kieras/chat-bitbucket-bot/README.md

-# Google Hangout Chats Bitbucket Bot
+# Minimalist Google Hangout Chats Bitbucket Bot

-It is a Google Hangout Chats Bitbucket Bot. :-)
+It is a **Minimalist** Google Hangout Chats Bitbucket Bot. :-)

+The **minimalist** part is very important.
+We don't want a bloated fully featured bot, we want just the minimum necessary so that our teams can have decent notifications and can act on important events.

 ## Setup virtual environment